 The Company

-Belford Research Ltd (BRL) is globally, the only totally independently funded laser-damage test house.
+BRL LASER DAMAGE Ltd (BRL) is globally, the only totally independently funded laser-damage test house.
 We have been independently validated for laser damage testing.
 BRL provides everything from threshold determination (Laser Induced Damage Threshold - LIDT) to longevity assessment.
 We routinely test a vast range of coatings, primarily for laser manufacture.
 Our labs provide the required QA in high performance coating technologies for the laser industry.
-Our core services are pass/fail certification and full disclosure threshold determination.
+Our core services are pass/fail certification and full threshold determination.
 Ever increasing materials' performance is the development frontier of the laser industry which is growing and advancing faster than most.

 Our results for LIDT make use of graphical analysis, which is more difficult to achieve but much more informative than least fluence methods.
 Graphical analysis gives information about the quality, uniformity and viability of the coating under test; so much more than just a number.